The NACOR is months away, but you’re ready to get out there now? We’ve got you covered.

 You can also watch this quick overview of the process:

-So you’re Provisional and you want to start using your new skills?
-You can!
+If you’re Provisional and you want to start using your new skills, you can!
 Just not alone…

 As a Provisional Optician you must be supervised by a licensed optician, optometrist, or ophthalmologist in order to practice.
 When you were a student, your supervision was managed by your educational institution, but now that you are Provisional, your supervisor needs to be handled through the ACAO.